webmozarts/console-parallelization/UPGRADE.md

 - `::getItemName()` can now take `null` for an unknown number of items
 - Ensures that if an item is given, then the processing is done in the main process.
 An item also cannot be passed to a child process (via the argument).
+- The working directory changed from being the `kernel.project_dir` parameter for child processes to be the same as the main process.

 ## New extension points